History of the Golden State Warriors: 2020–21: Continued struggles and Play-in contention

 The next season saw the Warriors draft James Wiseman with the second overall pick in the 2020 NBA draft; however, the outlook was bleak when Klay Thompson ruptured his Achilles tendon while playing a pickup game in Los Angeles, again ending his season before it started.
-Stephen Curry led the league in scoring and was in the MVP discussion between Philadelphia's Joel Embiid and Denver's Nikola Jokic who would go on to win the award.
+Stephen Curry led the league in scoring and was in the MVP discussion between Philadelphia's Joel Embiid and Denver's Nikola Jokić who would go on to win the award.
 But this wouldn't stop the Warriors from back-to-back play-in tournament losses against the Lakers and Memphis and for the second consecutive year they missed the playoffs.

 2021–22: The Comeback – Return to the finals and seventh championship

 During the 2021–22 NBA season, Stephen Curry was selected into the NBA 75th Anniversary Team, along with four other players, retired and current, that have played for the Warriors.
 Curry also set two three-point records: the most three-pointers made in NBA history in the regular season and the most three-pointers made both regular season and playoffs combined, both of which were formerly held by Ray Allen.
 Klay Thompson also returned after suffering a torn ACL in his left leg during Game 6 of the 2019 NBA Finals and rupturing his right Achilles tendon before the 2020–21 NBA season.
 The Warriors, with a 53–29 record, finished third in the Western Conference and reached the NBA Playoffs for the first time since the 2019 postseason.
 This would also be the first playoffs held at Chase Center.
 In the playoffs, Golden State defeated the Denver Nuggets in five games in the first round, defeated the second-seeded Memphis Grizzlies in six games in the Western Conference Semifinals, and defeated the Dallas Mavericks in five games the Western Conference Finals.

-On May 26, 2022, the Warriors became the Western Conference Champions for the sixth time in the Steve Kerr era and clinched a spot in the 2022 NBA Finals, where they faced the Boston Celtics in a rematch of the 1964 NBA Finals when Boston beat the then-San Francisco Warriors in five games.
+On May 26, 2022, the Warriors became the Western Conference Champions for the sixth time in the Curry era and clinched a spot in the 2022 NBA Finals, where they faced the Boston Celtics in a rematch of the 1964 NBA Finals when Boston beat the then-San Francisco Warriors in five games.
 They beat the Celtics in six games to win their fourth championship in eight years.
 Stephen Curry also won his first NBA Finals Most Valuable Player Award and won his fourth championship along with Klay Thompson, Draymond Green, and Andre Iguodala.